Home » Capabilities » Forming & Stamping

 Pleating – We can pleat wire mesh to different sizes (pleating is a type of fold formed through doubling the mesh back upon itself and securing it in place).
 This process allows for greater surface area and volume in a smaller area.

-We assemble many different components (flanges, end caps, cylinders, support media) to the mesh and produced a finished filtration or separation assembly using many of the capabilities you see listed on this website.
+We assemble many different components (flanges, end caps, cylinders, support media) to the mesh and produce a finished filtration or separation assembly using many of the capabilities you see listed on this website.

 We know that quick prototyping is essential for our customers to finalize their projects in a timely manner.
-Whether you already have a print, or developed it in collaboration with our Engineers, we use our origins in small batch productions, our in-house tool and die department, skilled engineers and small batch run machines (including 3D printers, laser cutters and other equipment) to expediently create a high quality prototype for you to use in your development process.
-Once we have sign-off on a prototype, we have extensive experience in producing first article submission in many industries, including automotive and aerospace.
+Whether you already have a print or developed it in collaboration with our Engineers, we use our origins in small-batch productions, our in-house tool and die department, skilled engineers, and small-batch run machines (including 3D printers, laser cutters, and other equipment) to expediently create a high-quality prototype for you to use in your development process.
+Once we have sign-off on a prototype, we have extensive experience in producing the first article submission in many industries, including automotive and aerospace.

-Our skilled tool and die makers have an average service length of 20 years, and work with a variety of machines, from EDMs, CNCs, through to time tested manual lathes – each used to deliver the exact specification for the job in hand.
+Our skilled tool and die makers have an average service length of 20 years, and work with a variety of machines, from EDMs, CNCs, to time-tested manual lathes – each used to deliver the exact specification for the job in hand.